Ankr-network/ankr-docs/docs/Earn/liquid-staking/matic/matic-liquid-staking-mechanics.md

 1. Collects information about the total supply of aMATICb.

-2. Collects information about MATICs available as stakes on the `MaticPool` smart contract, at the addresses controlled by Ankr, MATICs staked on the Validator node, and MATICs received as reward.
+2. Collects information about MATIC available as stakes on the `MaticPool` smart contract, at the addresses controlled by Ankr, MATICs staked on the Validator node, and MATICs received as reward.

-3. Calculates MATIC ratio, diving the MATIC share by the MATICs involved in the staking.
+3. Calculates MATIC ratio, diving the MATIC share by the MATIC involved in the staking.

 4. Sends a ratio update request to `aMATICb::function updateRatioAndFee(uint256 newRatio, uint256 newFee)`.